sacmoens/Zarathustra-s_Dice/USE_CASES.md

-# Use Case: Embodying Personas in Meetings
+# Use Case 1: Embodying Personas in Meetings

 ## Scenario
 A team meeting is scheduled to discuss project updates and brainstorm innovative solutions for ongoing challenges.